yigitcancskun/yigitcancskun/README.md

 ### What I'm doing

 - developing a AI voice assistant's dashboard platform
-- building cisimcik.com - a finetuned slm family for turkish -
+- building cisimcik.com - a finetuned slm family for turkish language -

 ---